department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-11-02_TechTeam4_Preview_Environment_Architecture.md

 * These are the things people will bring up in opposition to your idea or plans.
 Acknowledge them.
 -->
 ## Alternatives
-1. Custom preview environment build process driven by events in GitHub, built by GitHub Actions, and orchestrated by EKS.
+* Custom preview environment build process driven by events in GitHub, built by GitHub Actions, and orchestrated by EKS.
-2. Codespaces --brief description--
-3. TugboatQA --brief description--

-List the alternative approaches

-* There are always alternatives.
-What other alternative solutions were considered?
-Not considered?
-* What are their strengths, weaknesses, risks?
-Why weren’t they chosen?
-* Do not allow bias of a solution to show in this section, ensure each alternative has been considering seriously or do not list it in this section
+* GitHub Codespaces : Codespaces is billed by GitHub as a "dev environment in the cloud."
+While Codespaces does create development environments, the primary purpose of these development environments is focused around coding and controlling the creation of reproducible development environments for the purposes of collaboration between developers and the facilitation of onboarding new developers.
+  * Supported aspects of Platform use cases:
+    * Access control for environments
+    * Ability to make an environment public
+    * Removes reliance on BRD infrastructure paradigm
+    * Removes requirement for SOCKS in order to access the environment
+  * Unsupported aspects of Platform use cases:
+    * Unable to integrate with VA enterprise lower environments
+    * Unable to directly promote a development environment
+    * Unable to orchestrate deployments with EKS
+* TugboatQA :
+  * Supported aspects of Platform use cases:
+    * Ability to make an environment public
+    * Removes reliance on BRD infrastructure paradigm
+    * Removes requirement for SOCKS in order to access the environment
+  * Unsupported aspects of Platform use cases:
+    * Unable to integrate with VA enterprise lower environments
+    * Unable to directly promote a development environment
+    * Unable to orchestrate deployments with EKS

 ## Diagrams